ms-iot/imx-iotcore/Documentation/porting-imx.md

         giMXPlatformTokenSpaceGuid.PcdSdhc2Enable|TRUE

  * `giMXPlatformTokenSpaceGuid.PcdSerialRegisterBase` - set to the base address of the UART instance that you want UEFI output to go to.
- * `giMXPlatformTokenSpaceGuid.PcdKdUartInstance` - set this to 1, 2, 3, 4, or 5.
+ * `giMXPlatformTokenSpaceGuid.PcdKdUartInstance` - set this to 1, 2, 3, 4, or 5 (6 and 7 are also available on i.MX7).
 This is the UART instance that Windows will use for kernel debugging.
+You will also need to reference `giMXPlatformTokenSpaceGuid.PcdKdUartInstance` in your board's `AcpiTables.inf` file.
+U-Boot must initialize the UART, including baud rate and pin muxing.
+Windows will not reinitialize the UART.

 ## Board-specific Initialization